 Our savings factors are based on the assumption that a person saves 15% of their income annually beginning at age 25 (which includes any employer match), invests more than 50% on average of their savings in stocks over their lifetime, retires at age 67, and plans to maintain their preretirement lifestyle in retirement (see footnote 1 for more details).

 Based on those assumptions, we estimate that saving 10x (times) your preretirement income by age 67, together with other steps, should help ensure that you have enough income to maintain your current lifestyle in retirement.
 That 10x goal may seem ambitious.
 But you have many years to get there.
 To help you stay on track, we suggest these age-based milestones: Aim to save at least 1x your income by age 30, 3x by 40, 6x by 50, and 8x by 60.
 Your personal savings goal may be different based on various factors including 2 key ones described below.
-But these rules of thumb can provide a starting point to help your build your savings plan, and assess your progress.2,3
+But these guidelines can provide a starting point to help your build your savings plan, and assess your progress.2,3